• Skip to primary navigation

 Description

-Delicious blueberry mascarpone layer cake made with soft blueberry sponge, homemade blueberry compote, and a creamy mascarpone frosting.
+This lemon blueberry mascarpone cake is a light and fresh layer cake made with soft vanilla blueberry sponge, a homemade blueberry compote filling, and a smooth lemon mascarpone frosting.
 (For a 6-inch cake, serves 8–10)

 Ingredients